ava-labs/avalanchego/tests/fixture/bootstrapmonitor/README.md

 ## Architecture TODO(marun) Rename

+The intention of `bootstrap-monitor` is to enable a statefulset to perform continous bootstrap testing for a given avalanchego configuration.
+It ensures that a new testing pod either starts or resumes a test, and upon completion of a test, polls for a new image to test and initiates a new test when one is found.

  - `bootstrap-monitor init` intended to run as init container of an avalanchego node
    - mounts the same data volume
    - if the image of the avalanchego container is tagged with `latest`